popeindustries/buddy/packages/buddy-server/README.md

 A simple development fileserver, with LiveReload support, for the [buddy](https://github.com/popeindustries/buddy) build tool.

-***WARNING***: default fileserving is very permissive, and will walk the project directory tree looking for the requested file until a match is found.
+***WARNING***: default fileserving is very permissive!
 This is inherently insecure, and therefore only recommended for local development.

 When working with the LiveReload feature, it is recommended to install the [LiveReload Chrome extension](https://chrome.google.com/webstore/detail/livereload/jnihajbhpnppcggbcgedagnkighmdlei?hl=en), or include the following in your html source to initiate the connection: